Farmed Sea Greens Help Offset Effects of Climate Change

 Those of you who have tried our products know that all of our kelp is healthy and delicious – but did you know that it also helps to locally remediate some of the effects of climate change off the coast of Maine?
 Allow me to geek out here for a minute….

 The Gulf of Maine is warming faster than 99% of the world’s oceans.
 In fact, over the past 15 years, the Gulf has warmed at seven times the global average.
-This is having a dramatic affect on our wild fisheries.
+This is having a dramatic effect on our wild fisheries.
 Where once our coast could rely on multiple species to make a living, they are now dependent on what is, ostensibly, a lobster monoculture.
 This is why we work with lobster fishermen to grow kelp and create a supplemental income source in the face of an increasingly vulnerable lobster fishery.

 Climate Change Coastal Maine